Todd Haimes Theatre: 2010s

+2020s to present

+The 2021–2022 season had three shows: Trouble in Mind, the play Birthday Candles, and the musical 1776.
+These shows had originally been delayed to early 2021, but they were pushed further due to the extension of COVID-19 restrictions.
+A one-year-long renovation of the penthouse lobby was also announced in 2021.
+The play Fat Ham opened at the American Airlines during the 2022–2023 season.
 After Todd Haimes died in April 2023, Roundabout announced in June 2023 that the American Airlines would be renamed the Todd Haimes Theatre in the following year.
 The theater's new marquee was unveiled on January 31, 2024.
 During the 2023–2024 season, the theater hosted the play I Need That and the play Doubt.
 This was followed during the 2024–2025 season by the plays Home, Yellow Face, English, and a jazz-themed revival of The Pirates of Penzance titled Pirates!
 The Penzance Musical.

-Afterward, Roundabout planned to temporarily close the theater in late 2025 for an interior renovation.
-The renovation, which began in August 2025, included restoring the interior, elevators, mechanical systems, and restrooms, as well as replacing the seats and making accessibility upgrades.
-The play Fallen Angels staged at the Todd Haimes in early 2026.
+Following the 2024–2025 season, Roundabout planned to temporarily close the theater in late 2025 for an interior renovation.
+The project began in August 2025 and included restoring the interior, elevators, mechanical systems, and restrooms, as well as replacing the seats and making accessibility upgrades.
+The $24 million cost was partially funded by several New York state agencies: the New York State Council on the Arts, Empire State Development, and the Dormitory Authority of the State of New York.
+The theater reopened in March 2026, and the play Fallen Angels was then staged at the Todd Haimes that April.

 Notable productions

 Productions are listed by the year of their first performance.
 This list only includes Broadway shows; it does not include films screened at the theater.
 No productions were hosted at the theater between 1950 and 2000.